 Subd.
 1. Parent or Legal Custodian.
-Unless the child's parent or legal custodian is the petitioner, a parent who is a party or a legal custodian shall admit or deny the statutory grounds set forth in the petition or remain silent.
+Unless the child's parent or legal custodian is the petitioner, or except as provided in subd.
+2(b) of this rule, a parent who is a party or a legal custodian shall admit or deny the statutory grounds set forth in the petition or remain silent.
 If the parent or legal custodian denies the statutory grounds set forth in the petition or remains silent, or if the court refuses to accept an admission, the court shall enter a denial of the petition on the record.